 1. Verify the visit details.
 Confirm with administrators and custodians that the date and time of the visit are correct and current, and that the performance space is reserved for Christine's visit.
 Sometimes visit dates and times are changed after the contract is signed, but not everyone is informed.

 2. Arrival: Christine prefers to arrive at least 45 minutes before the scheduled start time.
 Please make sure that there is someone to let her into the building and that the performance space is accessible for set up.
-Sometimes the space is being used for morning programming or breakfast, but if the tables are in place, Christine will not interfere with the regular school routine.
+If the space is being used for morning programming or breakfast, Christine will not interfere with the regular school routine if the tables are in place.